khanhdang/mkdocs-site/docs/tara.md

   **Note:** RA positions cannot be guaranteed in advance, as they depend on the student’s skills and the project’s needs.

 - **Compensation:**
-  The salary ranges between **30,000 to 70,000 JPY** per month, depending on the project and the student’s contribution.
+  The stipend ranges between **10,000 to 70,000 JPY** per month, depending on the project and the student’s contribution.

 ### Additional RA Support for Doctoral Students:
 - **Doctoral students** may receive an additional RA stipend from the university, which typically covers the approximate cost of tuition fees.